 For my usage, I went with Intel core I7 8700 processor as I built a single GPU system and had budget constraints.
 Also, there are cheaper multi-core AMD processors which one can consider but there are lots of packages, libraries or software which are Intel compatible by default (not AMD compatible by default).

-SSD : Solid state drive is recommended for deep learning system because it fastens read write operations from disk.
+One of the important recommendations for deep learning system is solid state drive because it fastens read write operations from disk.
 One may have to work on experiments where you need to access a million audios/images from disk.
-It is recommended to install operating system on SSD.
-All the working data-sets can be kept in SSD.
-The other archived data-sets can be stored in HDD.
+Moreover, It is recommended to install operating system on SSD.
+Also, as obvious, all the working data-sets can be kept in SSD.
+One can keep the other archived data-sets in HDD.

 The two types of SSD are SATA based SSD and PCI-E based SSD NVME.
 NVMe drives are much faster than SATA SSD because it uses the PCI-E bus which has greater speed.
 I bought Western Digital 240GB SATA SSD (did not know about SATA vs NVME difference at that time).
 One can purchase 500GB NVME SSD if budget allows.

-Finally, do not forget to get sound and Wi-Fi cards to be included in your system.
+Finally, do not forget to include sound and Wi-Fi cards in your system.

 Once all the installations are done, you may want to install linux operating system (I prefer ubuntu), nvidia drivers, CUDA, CuDNN and finally the neural network frameworks like tensorflow or pytorch.
-The following links can be followed to set up the deep learning systems from scratch.
+Additionally, readers can follow these links to set up the deep learning systems from scratch.

 3. Cloud GPU Vs On-Premise GPU Comparison

 Here is a comparison of running same task of training a “Deepspeech” BiLSTM model for automatic speech recognition on AWS cloud as well as my personal deep learning system.
 The data-set used was 260 hours of telephonic conversations and its transcripts from switchboard data-set.
-All the parameters of models were kept same for bench-marking.
+For bench-marking purpose, we kept all the parameters of the model same.
 For example, number of layers, number of hidden nodes in each layer and train, development, test batch size etc.

 The task took approximately 20 minutes on GTX-1080Ti (above specified DL system in blog-post).
-It can be seen in the below screenshot.
+Below screenshot shows the elapsed time.

 The task took approximately 10 minutes on AWS Cloud P2.8xlarge instance with 8 K-80 GPU cards in parallel and 32 vCPUs system.
-It can be seen in the below screenshot.
+Below screenshot shows the same.

 We can conclude that AWS cloud P2.8Xlarge instance with 8 parallel K-80 cards are 2X faster than the on-premise single GPU GTX 1080Ti system.
 Note that we get only twice the performance even after using 8 GPU cards on AWS cloud.